Video of principal wrestling with student causes uproar

 A second video

-Sage said there was a second video of Hellickson “being inappropraite” circulating.
+Sage said there was a second video circulating of Hellickson “being inappropriate.”

 “There’s proof that a second student was coming down the hallway, trying to get away from (Hellickson) as he’s chasing him, asking him, ‘Do you want to wrestle?’ and the student says ‘No, it’s not OK.
 I don’t want to wrestle with you.’
 Therefore that’s inappropriate.”